Chart Color Schemes

 Halekulani has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of November 2025, the estimated population of the suburb of Halekulani is around 2,798.
-This figure reflects an increase from the 2021 Census population of 2,677 people, marking a growth of 121 individuals (4.5%).
-The current resident population estimate of 2,774 by AreaSearch, based on the latest ERP data release by ABS in June 2024 and validated new addresses since the Census date, indicates this increase.
-This results in a population density ratio of 1,998 persons per square kilometer, exceeding national averages assessed by AreaSearch.
-Halekulani's growth rate since the 2021 census at 4.5% outpaces both its SA4 region (3.1%) and SA3 area, positioning it as a growth leader in the region.
-Overseas migration contributed approximately 51.0% of overall population gains during recent periods, with natural growth and interstate migration also playing positive roles.
+As of November 2025, the estimated population for the Halekulani statistical area (Lv2) is around 2,796.
+This reflects an increase of 119 people since the 2021 Census, which reported a population of 2,677.
+The change was inferred from AreaSearch's estimate of 2,739 residents following examination of the latest ERP data release by the ABS in June 2024 and an additional 5 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,997 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+The Halekulani (SA2) experienced a growth rate of 4.4% since the 2021 census, exceeding the SA4 region's 3.7%.
+Overseas migration contributed approximately 51.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

 Frequently Asked Questions - Population